The Ultimate Guide to Law Firm Billing Best Practices

 Creating a billing template

-If you’re not sure where to start with standard invoice requirements, plenty of billing templates are available.
+Plenty of billing templates are available if you’re unsure where to start with standard invoice requirements.
 Software suites like FreshBooks provide an excellent law firm billing template.
 You can also create customised bill templates by using bill themes in Clio.
+Templates can save time and ensure all invoices are accurate and compliant with your firm’s standards.

 Top tips to improve billing productivity